Policy and Procedure Name:

 special claims); and

-Claims services staff from the appropriate team will process the claim
+Services staff from the appropriate team will process the claim per sections

-All claims that potentially meet ACP eligibility rules will be
+claims that meet ACP eligibility rules will be systematically evaluated for

 i.

-If the claim is certified by the employer, both the claim and ICD
+the employer certifies the claim, both the claim and ICD statuses are updated

-claim is not certified by the employer, the claim status is updated to
+does not certify the claim, the claim status is updated to “Accepted”, but the

-accepted, but the ICD status is placed in accepted/appeal.
-The ICD status will
+ICD status is placed in “Accepted/Appeal.”
+The ICD status will remain in “Accepted/Appeal”

 status at the end of the appeal period; or